 You must ensure that you and your site adhere to these five key elements.

 - Understanding of your target audience and their expectations

 Understand your Target audience

-This is super important because your moderation rules should look significantly different if you are running a dating site as opposed to a chat forum for preteens.
+This is super important because your moderation rules should look significantly different if you run a dating site instead of a chat forum for preteens.
 And even within the same site category, there could be huge deviations.
-Moderating away swear words would probably feel like strict censorship on a general dating site, whereas if your target audience is fundamental Christians it would make complete sense.
+Moderating away swear words would probably feel like strict censorship on a general dating site, but it would make complete sense if your target audience is fundamental Christians.